yjunechoe/yjunechoe/README.md

 I am a Ph.D. candidate in Linguistics at the University of Pennsylvania, studying psycholinguistics and language acquisition.

-I'm also a data visualization hobbyist and I develop software for statistical computing and graphics in my free timme.
+I'm also a data visualization hobbyist and develop open source software for statistical computing and graphics in my free time.

 ### Packages and softwares 📦